De Klassieker: Violence between Ajax and Feyenoord

 In February 2016, an incident took place in Amsterdam Arena where an effigy of Kenneth Vermeer, who made the crossing from Ajax to Feyenoord, was hanged from a stand occupied by the Ajax ultra group VAK410.
 In response, Ajax closed the sections normally used by VAK410 for the next edition of De Klassieker at the Arena, and banned season ticketholders from those sections from attending the match.

-Hooligans often chant anti-Jewish slogans when their team faces Ajax.
+Hooligans often chant antisemitic slogans when their team faces Ajax.
 That is because Ajax has had a long association with the city's Jewish community.
 And Ajax supporters sometimes refer to themselves as Jews and use the Star of David symbol.

 In May 2019, an amateur match between AVV Swift, of Amsterdam, and SC Feyenoord in Amsterdam was marred by fan trouble after the game when Feyenoord fans travelled to Amsterdam to show support for SC Feyenoord and came into contact with Ajax fans who were there to show support for AVV Swift.
 Later in the same month, there was an incident during the U19 league title deciding game between Ajax and Feyenoord at De Toekomst in Amsterdam.
 Before the game, Ajax fans threw stones the players bus of Feyenoord U19.
 After 30 minutes, the match had to be suspended due to Ajax fans trying to attack the Feyenoord players' families in the stands.
 The match had to be rescheduled to a later date where no fans were allowed to attend the fixture.

+On 5 April 2023, during a KNVB Cup semifinal, Ajax player Davy Klaassen was hit with a lighter from the stands during the 62nd minute of the game.
+The match was suspended for 30 minutes and he was substituted as a result of a head injury.

+The match between the clubs on 24 September 2023 was suspended until further notice after Ajax fans, with Feyenoord winning 3–0, threw flares onto the pitch.
+After the match fans clashed with police.
+The game was resumed on 27 September 2023, which ended with Feyenoord winning 4-0 behind closed doors.

 Honours

-Ajax and Feyenoord are the first and third most successful clubs in the Netherlands respectively, with Ajax winning more silverware than Feyenoord in nearly every competition: 75 to 36.
+Ajax and Feyenoord are the first and third most successful clubs in the Netherlands respectively, with Ajax winning more silverware than Feyenoord in nearly every competition: 75 to 39.
 This total includes both domestic and international trophies.
 Both clubs had their greatest international success in the early 1970s, when they were considered to be two of the best clubs in the world.
 During this time, Ajax won three European Cups, whereas Feyenoord won one European Cup and one UEFA Cup.